rhysd/vim-lsp-ale/README.md

 by vim-lsp are shown in ALE's interface.

 When simply using ALE and vim-lsp, both plugins run LSP servers respectively.
 Running multiple server processes consume resources and may cause some issues.
-Showing lint results from multiple plugins is confusing. vim-lsp-ale solves the problem.
+And showing lint results from multiple plugins is confusing. vim-lsp-ale solves the problem.

 <img alt="screencast" src="https://github.com/rhysd/ss/blob/master/vim-lsp-ale/main.gif?raw=true" width="582" height="316"/>